Markel and Wottge Open Space Plan

 There was an initial survey done for this project (I believe around December 2022?)
 Are you able to post all the survey results on this page?
 If not, how can we get a copy of the results?

-Liz asked 7 months ago
+Liz asked over 1 year ago

 Thank you for your question.
 Yes, the initial survey results were presented at the December 8 2022 Open Space and Trails Advisory Committee Meeting and they were posted on this website on the same day.
 They can be found on this page on the right side under "Documents", titled "Data from Initial Survey".
 You can also find all other documents and survey results associated with the public outreach conducted for this project listed under Documents.